slecrom/ENS_HTS_2025/docs/RNAseq/RNAseq.md

 1. Connect to Rstudio server of the IFB

-Look at the [tutorial on how to connect to IFB-core Rstudio](../IFBjupyterhub.md) to see how to proceed.
+Look at the [tutorial on how to connect to IFB-core Rstudio](../IFB_OpenOnDemand.md#using-an-rstudio-environment) to see how to proceed.

 &nbsp;
 2. Save the working notebook in your personal environment

-- In "*File > Open File...*" enter the path `/shared/projects/2319_ens_hts/data/rnaseq/DEseq2.Rmd` to open the notebook containing all the code needed for the practical
+- In "*File > Open File...*" enter the path `/shared/projects/2420_ens_hts/data/rnaseq/DEseq2.Rmd` to open the notebook containing all the code needed for the practical
-- Save it into your personal folder on your IFB account using "*File > Save As*" with the following path `/shared/ifbstor1/home/your_login`
+- Save it into your personal folder on your IFB account using "*File > Save As*"

 &nbsp;
 3. Follow the instruction of the notebook to conduct the analysis.
 You can also visualize the final [report version](DEseq2_report.html).